gnuradio/hugo-website/content/blog/2023-07-23-GRC-standalone-week-7/index.md

 	param_list = param_list.new_child(new_param)
 ```

-The chain-map param_list is how we plan to access the parameters and add/replace the parameters in other files like options.py, and thus controlling the workflow.
+The chain-map param_list is how we plan to access the parameters and add or replace the parameters in other files like options.py, thus
+controlling the workflow.

-### what's next ?
+### what's next?

-The next set of steps is to make sure the system works as intended, and to fix a few errors in the code.
-To make a .yml file and test the module to ensure that it is correctly storing data will be the focus.
+The next set of steps is to make sure the system works as intended and to fix a few errors in the code.
+Making a .yml file and testing the
+module to ensure that it is correctly storing data will be the focus.

 That brings us to an end to the updates for week 7.